LLM Reference

 Claude 3.5 Sonnet v2 vs Claude 3.7 Sonnet

 Claude 3.5 Sonnet v2 (2025) and Claude 3.7 Sonnet (2024) are frontier reasoning models from Anthropic.
 Claude 3.5 Sonnet v2 ships a 200k-token context window, while Claude 3.7 Sonnet ships a 200k-token context window.
 On pricing, Claude 3.7 Sonnet costs $3/1M input tokens versus $6/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Decision scorecard